DeterminateSystems/nix-installer/README.md

 podman rmi $IMAGE
 ```

 On some container tools, such as `docker`, `sandbox = false` can be omitted.
-This will negatively impact compatability with container tools like `podman`.
+This will negatively impact compatibility with container tools like `podman`.

 ## In WSL2